SYSTEMS-OPERATOR/PHY/README.md

 Each bone now lives in its own module under `skeleton/bones/`.
 Run `python3 assemble_skeleton.py` to export the full dataset as JSON.

+Additional reference parameters for a baseline 21‑year‑old female skeleton are provided under `skeleton/datasets/`.
+Load them with `from skeleton.datasets import bones_from_dataset`.